What is Shichigosan?

 During their Shichigosan, children are gifted with Chitoseame or "thousand year candy" - a traditional long stick-shaped hard candy representing the hope for a strong child with a long and healthy life.

 Traditionally they come in red and white, however, now there are now endless options like grape, strawberry and matcha that are gifted in decorated bags to hold in the photos.
-On traditional Chitoseame bags, i
+On traditional Chitoseame bags, it is common to see symbols of longevity and good health on these bags like Japanese cranes and turtles, both known to live long lives.

 Modern